valleyofdoom/PC-Tuning/README.md

 # 4. Physical Setup

 > [!CAUTION]
-> 📊 DO NOT blindly follow the recommendations in this section.
-DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 Do **NOT** blindly follow the recommendations in this section.
+Do benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 - New installations of Windows are recommended after major hardware changes including but not limited to motherboards, CPUs, platforms and chipsets